bev-o-neill/DSND-p7-Sparkify/README.md

 ## File Descriptions

-* Sparkify.ipynb contains all the code for data loading, preprocessing, analysis and model development.
+* Sparkify-analysis and preprocessing.ipynb contains all the code for data loading, preprocessing, analysis and feature engineering.
+Produces dfFinal.csv as output.

+* Sparkify-model build.ipynb does exactly what it says on the tin: develops and tunes a model on the dataset output in Sparkify-analysis and preprocessing.ipynb

 * mini_sparkify_event_data.json is a copy of the dataset used for our notebook (JSON format).

+* dfFinal.csv the dataset output from Sparkify-analysis and preprocessing.ipynb.
+This is the data upon which we build our customer churn predictive model.

 ## Results

-The main findings of this analysis are summarised in a blog post available here:
+The main findings of this analysis are summarised in a blog post available here: https://medium.com/@oneill.beverley/how-deep-is-their-love-749bc9913c66

 We engineered 65 features from the event log dataset.
 These can be broadly categorised as:
 * Time since registration and latest activity